-MHA will conduct HUD required screening for eligibility purposes only.
-MHA will not screen family behavior or suitability for tenancy.
+- A. MHA will conduct HUD required screening for eligibility purposes only. - (1) MHA will not screen family behavior or suitability for tenancy.
 MHA will not be liable or responsible to the owner or other persons for the family's behavior or the family's conduct in tenancy.
+The owner is responsible for screening and selection of the family to occupy the owner's unit. - B. MHA is required to give all prospective owners a family's current and prior addresses and the names and addresses of owners at the family's current and prior addresses.
+The same types of information will be given to all families and to all owners.